testing-library/react-testing-library/README.md

   expect(getByTestId('ok-button')).toHaveAttribute('disabled')
   // snapshots work great with regular DOM nodes! expect(container.firstChild).toMatchSnapshot()
-  // you can also use get a `DocumentFragment`, which is useful if you want to compare nodes across render expect(asFragment()).toMatchSnapshot()
+  // you can also get a `DocumentFragment`, which is useful if you want to compare nodes across renders expect(asFragment()).toMatchSnapshot()
 })
 ```